exaloop/codon/docs/intro/faq.md

 ## Is there a Contributor License Agreement (CLA)?

-Yes, there is a CLA that is required to be signed before any pull requests are merged.
-Please see [exaloop.io/cla](https://exaloop.io/cla) for more information.
+Yes, there is a CLA that is required to be agreed to before any pull requests are merged.
+Please see [exaloop.io/cla.txt](https://exaloop.io/cla.txt) for more information.
+To agree to the CLA, send an email with your GitHub username to [info@exaloop.io](mailto:info@exaloop.io).